Regi Siriwardena

 Kala Keerthi Regi Siriwardena (15 May 1922 – 15 December 2004) was a Sri Lankan academic, journalist, poet, writer, playwright and writer of screenplays.

 Early life and education

 Reginald Siriwardena (known as 'Reggie' until the 1980s) was born in the Colombo suburb of Ratmalana to Sinhalese Buddhist parents.
-His Macaulay-quoting father sent him for his schooling first to St. Thomas' College, Mount Lavinia where he found the Anglican elite colonial atmosphere uncomfortable.
-In his poem 'Colonial Cameo', he remembers the day his mother, who only spoke Sinhala, took him to school and said 'goodbye' in that tongue, to the amusement of his English-speaking classmates:
+His Macaulay-quoting father sent him for his schooling first to St. Thomas' College, Mount Lavinia, where he found the Anglican elite colonial atmosphere uncomfortable.
+In his poem Colonial Cameo, he remembers the day his mother, who spoke only Sinhala, took him to school and said "goodbye" in that tongue, to the amusement of his English-speaking classmates:

-My mother pretended not to hear that insult.